mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 ```

-## 3. We can now make various calls to the server using another terminal:
+## 3. We can now make various calls to the server using another terminal.
+Note that the following steps are examples to show what is possible, but we wrote these into the script that is executed in step 4 and therefore do not execute these in our pipeline.

 - #### Check for a stock